With online activity becoming the norm in so many associations’ operations, virtual advocacy to get the word out about your cause just makes sense.

 - Legislator lookup tools

-- A prominent call-to-action button like “Donate”
+- A prominent call-to-action button, like “Donate Now”

 5. Attend tele-town halls and organize virtual meetings